odakahirokazu/ComptonSoft/README.md

 This software package can be used for wide-range applications of radiation
 measurements: X-/gamma-ray astrophysics, nuclear medicine, and imaging search for radioactive sources.

+### Version 5.9

+Simulation output format (hittree/eventtree) has changed since version 5.9.
+It has new branches: trackid and particle, which are useful to analyze detailed physical processes when the output format is set to raw hit mode.

 ### Version 5.5 (Important!)